US stocks jump on planned resumption of US-China trade talks

-NEW YORK (AP) — U.S. stocks moved broadly higher Thursday as investors cheered plans for the U.S. and China to meet in October in an attempt to reconcile their longstanding trade dispute.
+NEW YORK (AP) — Stocks marched broadly higher on Wall Street Thursday as investors cheered plans for the U.S. and China to meet in October in an attempt to reconcile their longstanding trade dispute.

-Financial markets were also bolstered by positive economic data showing that U.S. companies are still hiring at a solid pace and that U.S. productivity rose at a healthy rate last quarter.
+Financial markets were also bolstered by positive economic data showing that companies are still hiring at a solid pace and that productivity rose at a healthy rate last quarter.

 Technology stocks led the gains for a second day in a row as investors again fed a bigger appetite for riskier holdings.
-Chipmakers were the standouts in the early going.
-Intel rose 3.2% and Nvidia rose 4.2%.
+Chipmakers were among the standouts.
+Intel rose 3.8% and Nvidia rose 5.8%.

 Investors again shunned safe-play holdings, including utilities and bonds, as they gained more confidence that the economy will continue growing.